-How to Pack Your Dishes for a Move
+How to Pack Dishes For Moving

-How to Pack Dishes for a Move
+How to Pack Dishes For Moving

 Packing plates, bowls, stemware, mugs, and other extra-fragile items (whether or not they are delicate china) is one of the hardest and most painstaking tasks ahead of you when moving house and home.
 There’s every opportunity to shatter something precious (and make a mess), so it’s important to know how to pack and transport your dishes while losing the fewest of them in the process.
 Today, we are looking at the best ways to pack your dishes for moving to prevent cracks, breaks, and bends in your precious cargo!
 The most important thing to grab for the task is extra packing paper, but you’ll also want medium-sized boxes and all the usual goods for packing – tape, markers, and labels.